verifa/website/posts/what-is-developer-experience.md

 ---
 type: Blog
-title: A study of Developer Experience
+title: What is Developer Experience?
 subheading: Developer Experience promises improved productivity, satisfaction, engagement and retention of development teams.
 We conducted a study of existing material and in this post we share the summary together with our real-world experience.
 authors:
 - jlarfors